 Since our inception in 2015, we have incurred significant operating losses.
-Our net losses were \$89.7 million, \$113.8 million and \$86.1 million for the nine months ended September 30, 2023 and the years ended December 31, 2022 and 2021, respectively.
-Our accumulated deficit was \$407.7 million as of September 30, 2023.
+Our net losses were \$29.5 million, \$117.5 million and \$113.8 million for the three months ended March 31, 2024 and the years ended December 31, 2023 and 2022, respectively.
+Our accumulated deficit was \$465.0 million as of March 31, 2024.
 We expect to continue to incur increasing operating losses for the foreseeable future as we continue to develop our product candidates.
 In addition, we anticipate that our expenses will increase substantially if, and as, we:

-- continue the clinical development of NKX101 and NKX019, including in new indications: - advance additional product candidates to clinical trials, including product candidates under the collaboration with CRISPR Therapeutics AG ("CRISPR"); - develop our current product candidates for additional disease indications; - seek to discover and develop additional product candidates; - establish and qualify our own clinical- and commercial-scale current good manufacturing practice ("cGMP") facilities;
+- continue the clinical development of NKX019 and our other product candidates, including in new indications; - continue scale up and optimization of manufacturing process and prepare for commercial manufacturing; - advance additional product candidates to clinical trials, including product candidates under the collaboration with CRISPR Therapeutics AG ("CRISPR"); - develop our current product candidates for additional disease indications; - seek to discover and develop additional product candidates; - establish and qualify our own clinical- and commercial-scale current good manufacturing practice ("cGMP") facilities;

-- submit a biologics license application ("BLA") or marketing authorization application ("MAA") for NKX101 and/or NKX019 and/or seek marketing approvals for any of our other product candidates that successfully complete clinical trials; - seek regulatory approval of our product candidates in various jurisdictions for commercial sale; - maintain, expand and protect our intellectual property portfolio; - acquire or in-license other product candidates and technologies; - incur additional costs associated with operating as a public company; - develop or secure marketing, sales and distribution capabilities, either internally or with third parties, to support commercialization; and - increase our employee headcount and related expenses to support the foregoing activities.
+- submit a biologics license application ("BLA") or marketing authorization application ("MAA") for NKX019 and/or our other product candidates and/or seek marketing approvals for any of our other product candidates that successfully complete clinical trials; - seek regulatory approval of our product candidates in various jurisdictions for commercial sale; - maintain, expand and protect our intellectual property portfolio; - acquire or in-license other product candidates and technologies; - incur additional costs associated with operating as a public company; - develop or secure marketing, sales and distribution capabilities, either internally or with third parties, to support commercialization; and - increase our employee headcount and related expenses to support the foregoing activities.